BILS/pipelines/README.md

 NBIS uses lot of pipelines in its everyday work in wide range of bioinformatic area.<br />
 Some are directly coded within scripts in different languages (BASH,PERL,PYTHON,JAVA,etc).<br />
-Some oters are writen within dedicated bioinformatic pipeline frameworks (bpipe, snakemake, etc).<br />
+Some others are writen within dedicated bioinformatic pipeline frameworks (bpipe, snakemake, etc).<br />

 Here is the repository of the different flavour pipelines.